ElementalNinja/GroupProject/README.md

-That is the the main repository for a Software Engineering Methods Group Project
+This is the main repository for Group 10's Software Engineering Methods Group Project.
+All code worked on should be found here.